jlawtonSFX/o11yseramp/Week 2/README.md

-## Week 2 Code Samples and Resources
+## Week 2 Config Samples and Resources